 Fortunately, AI can help.
 For example, AI could improve treatment effectiveness by providing more insight into patients’ needs.
 And it could improve therapists’ techniques.

 There are many ways in which AI can help therapists and patients.
-For example, AI can:
+For example, AI can improve mental healthcare by:

-- Analyze language used in therapy sessions, to improve quality control and for training purposes.
+- Analyzing language used in therapy sessions, to improve quality control and for training purposes.

-- Help doctors identify mental illness earlier and help match patients with the “right” therapists.
+- Helping doctors identify mental illness earlier and help match patients with the “right” therapists.

-- Analyze troves of data, which can help doctors create effective treatment plans based on which treatment techniques work best for specific combinations of symptoms, histories, and responses to prior treatments.
+- Analyzing troves of data, which can help doctors create effective treatment plans based on which treatment techniques work best for specific combinations of symptoms, histories, and responses to prior treatments.

-- Help identify when it’s time to alter a treatment, or if it’s time for a different therapist.
+- Helping identify when it’s time to alter a treatment, or if it’s time for a different therapist.

 AI can improve healthcare by identifying new treatments.